mhausenblas/imgn/functions/README.md

 How to build and deploy the Lambda functions and a HTTP API with [SAM](https://github.com/awslabs/serverless-application-model).
 If you're interested in how to set up and deploy a function and the API Gateway manually, using the `aws` CLI, check out the [notes](low-level/) here.

+Note that to get started I did `sam init --name app --runtime go1.x` and in order to do local development I'd do a `sam local start-api`.
+Also, in order to work, you need to have Docker running, locally.